h15200/notes/typescript.md

 const test = new ArrayOfAnything<boolean>([true, false, false]);

-// however, type inference will kick in so you don't even need to specify <> when calling an intance
+// however, type inference will kick in so you don't even need to specify <> when calling an instance

 // this is ok
 const test = new ArrayofAnything([true,false,false])